yukh1402/cti-stix-diamond-activity-attack-graph/README.md

 ## Graph types

-STIX objects can be easily visualized by providing a STIX 2.1 Bundle.
+In this tool, STIX objects are visually represented by simply providing a STIX 2.1 Bundle.
 Depending on the graph selection, STIX information will be displayed in an Attack or Activity Thread Graph.
-An Attack Graph is timeless and shows multiple TTPs ( techniques, tactics and procedures) in MITRE phases.
-The Activity Thread Graph takes the time into account and generates a correlated time/TTP graph.
-By selecting a TTP a Sub-Graph will appear with all the related STIX objects.
+An Attack Graph is timeless and shows multiple TTPs in context of the MITRE ATT&CK Matrix for Enterprise.
+The Activity Thread Graph takes the timestamp of local findngs into account and generates a correlated Timeline-Technique graph.
+By selecting a Technique the corresponding Sub-Graph with all the related STIX objects will appear.

 ### Attack Graph